jmswaney/thesis/source/14_Coregistration.md

 ## Abstract

+Fluorescence imaging is a workhorse technology for several experimental studies in biology.
+However, confocal and light-sheet microscopy are limited in the number of channels that can be imaged simultaneously due to spectral and optical constraints from conventional fluorophores.
+To address this issue, we propose a multiround imaging strategy in which a single tissue sample is stained for multiple targets in each round.
+In order to align these multiple rounds of imaging into single coordinate system, we present an efficient 3D coregistration algorithm that identifies corresponding nuclei between imaging rounds to achieve a nonrigid alignment that is accurate at the single-cell level.
+We demonstrate our coregristation algorithm on a mouse brain hemisphere and a large block of marmoset visual cortex.
+The resulting image alignment contains an average displacement of 4 µm between corresponding nuclei.
+Using GPU-accelerated computation, we demonstrate that warping the entire volumetric images from a mouse brain hemisphere and marmoset visual cortex is possible within 6 hours on an NVIDIA P100 GPU.
+Future work may use this nuclei-based 3D coregistration algorithm to achieve multiplexed fluorescence microscopy and perform more exploratory image analysis at the single-cell level.

 ## Introduction

-Fluorescence imaging techniques such as confocal microscopy and light-sheet fluorescence microscopy (LSFM) are commonly used in neuroscience and biology.
+Fluorescence imaging techniques such as confocal microscopy and light-sheet fluorescence microscopy (LSFM) are commonly used in neuroscience and biology [@Power2017].
 In combination with immunohistochemistry (IHC), fluorescence microscopy can provide spatial protein expression information using antibodies that specifically bind to proteins of interest.
-In combination with in situ hybridization, fluorescence microscopy can provide spatial transcription information using complimentary oligonucleotide probes that bind to RNA sequences of interest.
+In combination with in situ hybridization, fluorescence microscopy can provide spatial transcription information using complimentary oligonucleotide probes that bind to RNA sequences of interest [@Edsgard2018].
 Recent advances in clearing and staining such as SWITCH, MAP, and eFLASH have extended these valuable applications of fluorescence microscopy to large intact tissues such as the mouse, marmoset, and human brain [@Murray2015; @Ku2016; @Yun2019].

 Although these breakthrough technological advances have scaled up the effective tissue size that can be studied using conventional antibodies and fluorescence imaging, they are still inherently limited by the number of target proteins that can be imaged simultaneously.
-In contrast, single-cell RNA sequencing techniques allow for highly multiplexed quantification of transcripts, which is useful in exploratory analyses and for hypothesis generation.
+In contrast, single-cell RNA sequencing techniques allow for highly multiplexed quantification of transcripts, which is useful in exploratory analyses and for hypothesis generation [@Hwang2018].
 This difference in the number of target molecules that can be quantified in fluorescence microscopy and RNA sequencing is not due to a lack of antibodies for protein targets; many more antibodies are available than can be imaged simultaneously.
-Instead, the limiting factor is the number of imaging channels for the microscope, which is typically limited to between 3 and 6.
+Instead, the limiting factor is the number of imaging channels available in the microscope, which is typically limited to between 3 and 6.

 The channel limitation of fluorescence microscopy is intimately linked to the fluorophores used in IHC.
-The mostly commonly used fluorophores are Alexa Fluor dyes, which all have spectral widths of approximately 70 nm as measured by the full-width at half maximum (FWHM) of the emission spectra.
+The mostly commonly used fluorophores are Alexa Fluor dyes, which all have spectral widths of approximately 70 nm as measured by the full-width at half maximum (FWHM) of the emission spectra [@Panchuk-Voloshina1999].
 Given that the typical range of detectors used in confocal microscopy is between 400 and 800 nm, only 3 to 6 Alexa Fluor dyes would be resolvable without specialized spectral overlap compensation.
 Without similar breakthroughs in optics or fluorophore chemistry, this limitation is inevitable for simultaneous multicolor fluorescence imaging.

 Another approach to multiplexed fluorescence imaging is to image different proteins in multiple rounds of staining.
-Staining different proteins in separate mouse brains is a common strategy to study population averages given a reference atlas such as the Allen Brain Atlas.
+Staining different proteins in separate mouse brains is a common strategy to study population averages given a reference atlas such as the Allen Brain Atlas [@Lein2007].
 In the Allen Brain Atlas, multiple brains are aligned to a common coordinate system to allow aggregation of protein expression information across many brain samples for each brain region.
 Although powerful for enabling neuroscience research, these atlas-based approaches do not provide multiplexed protein expression information for a single brain sample.
 Extracting expression patterns for more proteins in a single sample becomes more important when dealing with precious samples from non-human primates or human clinical samples.

 Multiround staining and imaging of a single brain sample has been demonstrated using tissue clearing techniques for over 20 rounds (Murray et al. 2015).
-Multiple staining rounds of a thin-section of human visual cortex was coregistered using a nonrigid 3D SIFT keypoint matching procedure based on vasculature staining in each round.
-However, the 3D SIFT feature extraction and thin-plate spline (TPS) calculations are not scalable to the whole-brain scale.
+Multiple staining rounds of a thin-section of human visual cortex was coregistered using a nonrigid 3D SIFT keypoint matching procedure based on vasculature staining in each round [@Lowe2004].
+However, the 3D SIFT feature extraction and thin-plate spline (TPS) calculations are not scalable to the whole-brain scale [@Bookstein1989].
 Here, we present an efficient algorithm for 3D nonrigid coregistration of multiround staining at single-cell resolution that can be applied to whole mouse brains and large marmoset brain samples.
 Our algorithm matches nuclei centroids across rounds so that the alignment quality can be quantified in terms of single-cell correspondences.
 As a proof of concept, we apply our algorithm to an intact mouse brain hemisphere as well as a large section of a marmoset brain.

 ## Results